cmelab/pl-validation/README.md

 Polymers being studied (Danielsen et al.): https://pubs.acs.org/doi/10.1021/acs.macromol.1c02229#_i2

-The ff_generation.ipynb generates mbuild monomers and their forcefields using ESPALOMA. poly_builder.ipynb uses mbuild to polymerize the monomers. poly_min_working_example.ipynb contains code to run NVT shrinks and simulations. data_analysis.ipynb has the requisite functions for calculating the persistence length of mbuild polymers.
+The ff_generation.ipynb generates mbuild monomers and their forcefields using [ESPALOMA](https://docs.espaloma.org/en/latest/).
+A foyer forcefield is output that should work with an uncharged mol2 file.

+poly_builder.ipynb uses mbuild to polymerize the monomers.

+poly_min_working_example.ipynb contains code to run NVT shrinks and simulations. data_analysis.ipynb has the requisite functions for calculating the persistence length of mbuild polymers.